YairHalberstadt/Blog/_posts/2018-06-15-Covariant-Return-Types.md

 ### Solution 1: Explicit Implementation of Interfaces

-Whenever possible interfaced should be preferred to classes anyway.
+Whenever possible interfaces should be preferred to classes anyway.
 Over here though, changing Animal to an interface gives us something functionally identical to Covariant return types.
 ```
 public interface IAnimal
 {